 The availability of financial data can vary for different financial assets and is affected by a wide variety of factors, including the type of financial instrument, whether it is new and not yet established in the marketplace, and other characteristics specific to each transaction.
-To the extent that valuation is based on models or inputs that are unobservable in the market, the determination of fair value requires more judgement.
-Accordingly the degree of judgement exercised by management in determining fair value is greatest for instruments classified in level 3.
+To the extent that valuation is based on non-active markets, the determination of fair value requires more judgement.
+Accordingly the degree of judgement exercised by management in determining fair value is greatest for instruments classified in level 2.
 The syndicate uses prices and inputs that are current as of the measurement date for valuation of these instruments.